Another Word For KNOWLEDGEABLE

 Adjective : Side by side, facing forward.

-Adjective : (figuratively) Alongside; parallel to.
+Adjective : (figurative) Alongside; parallel to.

 Adjective : Informed, well-informed, familiar, acquainted.